-- UPSC CGE Prelim Exam will be divided into two papers consist of objective type questions for 400 marks.
+- UPSC CGE Prelim Exam will be divided into two papers consisting of objective-type questions for 400 marks.

 - UPSC CGE Main Exam will be conducted for candidates who qualify the Preliminary Exam and consist of descriptive type questions divided into 3 papers for 600 marks.

 - Finally, the Interview / Personality test will be conducted for 200 marks, and the final merit list will be prepared on the basis of all three stages of the UPSC Combined Geo-Scientists Exam.

 The UPSC decides the scheme of the exam, syllabus, and the selection procedure for the Combined Geo-Scientist and Geologist exam which is as follows.